- Alumni Office

-The Fedele F. Fauri Memorial Conference on child welfare is presented annually in recognition of the former University of Michigan Dean and Vice President Fedele F. Fauri and his wife.
+The Fedele F. and Iris M. Fauri Memorial Lecture on child welfare is presented annually in recognition of the former University of Michigan Dean and Vice President Fedele F. Fauri and his wife, Iris.
 Dean Fauri's leadership and accomplishments in the field of child welfare spanned nearly 50 years.

 University of Michigan